"Alien Technology Near Your Neighbor"

 Storage Upgrades

-- A hard disk can be accommodated on the left Zorro slot (for example, the old GVP hard disks)
+- A hard disk can be accommodated in the left Zorro slot (for example, the old GVP hard disks)

-- The A570 CD-ROM was available by Commodore
+- The A570 CD-ROM was available from Commodore

 - Up to 3 extra floppy disk drives (external DD)